Grip, Hold, and Stance

 Point shooting: Aligning the pistol with the target using arm or body indexed methods, rather than the sights.
 The pistol is almost always brought up into the line of sight between the shooter and the target, but the eyes are focused on the target.

 Sighted fire: Aligning the pistol with the target using the sights.
 Happens most of the time on the range, but only rarely in an actual fight, for multiple reasons.
-Sighted fire is essential at longer ranges, when the target is small (for example, ankles under a car), or in some hostage situations.
+Sighted fire is essential at longer ranges, or when the target is small (for example, ankles under a car), or in some hostage situations.

 Stance: What your feet, legs, and torso are doing when you shoot.
 When most people say the word “stance,” though, they often use it to include aspects of hold and grip as well.
+CAUTION: The word “stance” implies “stand,” as in one place, which may be a bad idea in a fight.

 Support hand: The hand that does not need to be on the pistol.
 Usually, but not always, your “weak” or non-dominant hand.